Tobigreat/Portfolio/README.md

 I specialize in acquiring, analyzing, and interpreting data to provide actionable insights and solutions.
 My expertise lies in:

- ✅ Data Analysis and Visualization: Leveraging tools like Python, R, SQL, and Power BI to uncover trends and present findings clearly.
+ ✅ Data Analysis and Visualization: Leveraging tools like Python, R, SQL, Excel, SPSS, STATA and Power BI to uncover trends and present findings clearly.

  ✅ Predictive Modeling and Machine Learning: Developing models to forecast outcomes, optimize processes, and solve complex problems.